 Does Your Startup Need D&O Insurance?Insurance Explained

 Directors and Officers insurance isn’t just for huge, high-profile public companies.
-Your startup or privately-held company can get the same protection — as long it has leaders and stakeholders who interact with customers, employees, investors, competitors, and government agencies.
+Your startup or privately-held company can and should get the same protection if it has leaders and stakeholders who interact with customers, employees, investors, competitors, and government agencies.

 In fact, a smaller operation is far more vulnerable to financial devastation from litigation fees than a larger company with more money and resources.

 If your startup is venture-backed, investors may require D&O insurance as a means of protecting their investment.
 D&O protection also helps incentivize potential new hires, especially candidates mindful enough to expect it.
-This could mean the difference hiring a wannabe officer or the real deal.
+This could mean the difference between hiring an average executive and hiring an experienced, top-rated leader.

 D&O insurance could protect you and your colleagues from personal losses as you get your bearings.
 Unsavory lawsuits and legal costs can run in the six or seven digits, potentially crushing your business (and your dreams).
 Are you equipped to withstand that burden?